Internet of Fields: Drones & variable rate application

 Soil, weather, and crop variety all affect plant growth, but the variable rate fertilization doesn’t change.

 The first step is drone mapping.
-The advantages of drone mapping in precision ag are varied, but include:
+The advantages of drone mapping in precision agriculture are varied, but include:

 - Drones can be used even in cloudy weather.